garylirocks/quickrefs/terraform.markdown

 - `terraform providers` show providers for this config

-## Authenticate Terraform to Azure
+## Authenticate to Azure providers

+- This section is covers authentication to a provider, for authentication to remote runner or state storage, see [Remote run and state](#remote-runs-and-state) section
 - When using Terraform interactively on command line, Terraform uses Azure CLI to authenticate
-- In a non-interactive context, create a service principal for Terraform, there are several ways for the authentication:
+- In a non-interactive context, use a service principal or managed identity, there are several ways for the authentication:
-  - Client secret
-  - Client certificate
+  - Client secret/certificate
   - OpenID Connect
+    - This is recommended, you don't need to create and renew a secret or certificate
+    - See here on how to use with GitHub actions: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/service_principal_oidc
+    - See here on how to use with Terraform Cloud: https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/azure-configuration
+      - You'll need one federated credential for "plan", another for "apply"
+      - In some cases, you may want one service principal for "plan", another for "apply"

 ### `azurerm` provider